 - The project is led by Professor Ben Mathews at the Queensland University of Technology, and the team includes 9 leading investigators from across Australia, the United Kingdom and the USA.

-- The results will show how many Australians have suffered from the five types of maltreatment (sexual abuse, physical abuse, emotional abuse, neglect and exposure to domestic violence), as well how many were exposed to multiple forms of abuse and/or other adverse childhood experiences (ACES).
+- The results will show how many Australians have suffered from the five types of maltreatment (sexual abuse, physical abuse, emotional abuse, neglect, and exposure to domestic violence), as well as how many were exposed to multiple forms of abuse and/or other adverse childhood experiences (ACES).

-- The results will reveal associations between child abuse and neglect and later life outcomes including mental health (depression, post-traumatic stress disorder, bipolar disorder), physical health (diabetes, cardiac conditions, obesity) and other socioeconomic outcomes such as income and education.
+- The results will reveal associations between child abuse and neglect and later life outcomes including mental health (depression, post-traumatic stress disorder, generalized anxiety disorder, alcohol use disorder), physical health (diabetes, cardiac conditions, obesity) and other socioeconomic outcomes such as income and education.

 - Economic analysis will reveal Australian healthcare costs associated with maltreatment.

-- The study is supported by $2.3 million of funding from the National Health and Medical Research Council (APP1158750).
+- The study is supported by $2.3 million of funding from the National Health and Medical Research Council (APP1158750) with additional funding from the Australian Government and Queensland University of Technology.
 The Queensland University of Technology Human Research Ethics Committee granted ethical approval for this study in August 2019 (1900000477).

 What can I do?